 Lizard Island is referred to as the “Jewel” of the Great Barrier Reef, with an exclusive resort and more secluded beaches than you can imagine.
 Follow the State Park nature walk to the Blue Lagoon, a sheltered, private lagoon surrounded by white sand beaches.
 It’s perfect for an afternoon picnic and swim.
 Then head over to Cook’s Lookout for a view of the reef, and to see where Captain James Cook first viewed the scenery.
-From Lizard Island, you can head out on a deep sea fishing expedition, or take a scenic helicopter ride to truly appreciate the colours of the reef.
+From Lizard Island, you can head out on a deep-sea fishing expedition, or take a scenic helicopter ride to truly appreciate the colors of the reef.

-Cooktown’s history spans more than two centuries, and is the site where Captain James Cook landed.
+Cooktown’s history spans more than two centuries and is the site where Captain James Cook landed.
 In fact, you can see the anchor and cannon recovered from the reef that wrecked Cook’s ship, The Endeavour.
-On this stop, you can dive for crayfish or troll for large billfish, sunbathe on the pristine beaches, discover tropical lagoons and waterfalls, or take advantage of the water sports offered by your yacht.
+On this yacht charter stop, you can dive for crayfish or troll for large billfish, sunbathe on the pristine beaches, discover tropical lagoons and waterfalls, or take advantage of the water sports offered by your yacht.
 The Grassy Hill Lookout is a popular spot with a panoramic view of the countryside and beaches.

 Port Douglas, 70km south of Cairns, has become a holiday hotspot for visitors from around the world.
 It has a quaint, friendly ambiance and old-fashioned charm with shaded streets.
 Start your day with a dip in the shallow turquoise water.
 Venture to Daintree National Park, a world heritage rainforest, or explore Mossman Gorge’s clear water and dedicated walking track.
 For a luxurious escape, book a treatment at Port Douglas’ day spa.

 Your yacht charter will return to Cairns where you can explore the city, including its restaurants, boutiques, art galleries, botanic gardens, and even a casino.
 Take a stroll and admire the architecture, which is a mix of traditional Queenslander style against more modern designs.
 You’ll also want to visit the Cairns Esplanade, an area of landscaped parkland with a busy thoroughfare and restaurant strip on one side, and a natural harbor inlet on the other.

 Why Charter a Yacht in the Great Barrier Reef?